-Mt Olympus Chapter of BCHW is the newest chapter of Back Country Horsemen of Washington located in the foothills of Mount Olympus and the Solduc River Valley of the NW Olympic Peninsula.
-While Mt Olympus is the newest Chapter of BCHW, our members are not new to Back Country Horsemen of America or riding and packing horses/mules on trails.
+Mt Olympus Chapter of BCHW is a chapter of Back Country Horsemen of Washington located in the foothills of Mount Olympus and the Sol Duc River Valley of the NW Olympic Peninsula.
 We are a group of experienced riders and trail warriors who are dedicated to the BCHW mission statement of keeping public lands open for historic stock use and ultimately for the enjoyment of all trail users.

-We benefit our membership, the horse and trail user community by sponsoring a variety of educational programs for both young and old during our membership meetings and at our Mt Olympus member’s ranches and farms.
-We teach Leave No Trace Principals, Trail Horsemanship Clinics, the use of personal protection equipment, safety and first aid for both horse and rider.
+We benefit our membership, and the horse and trail user community by sponsoring a variety of educational programs for both young and old during our membership meetings and at our Mt Olympus member’s ranches and farms.
+We teach Leave No Trace Principles, Trail Horsemanship Clinics, the use of personal protection equipment, and safety and first aid for both horse and rider.

 We are nestled in the beauty of the Olympic Peninsula, surrounded by mountains and fern laden rain forests, and salt water beaches.
 Most of our trails follow pristine rivers into mountainous beauty where adventure is only limited by the expertise of horse and rider.